Develop skills in designing and delivering effective people development in the modern organization.

 Dr Mark Loon, Senior Lecturer in Organizational, Behaviour/Human Resource Management, University of Worcester

 Full of practical guidance, underpinned by academic rigour.
 By positioning coaching and mentoring within the wider remit of OD, talent management, cultural change and change management, Eileen Arney allows the reader to assess what form of intervention will best support their organization's needs, who is best equipped to meet the need and how learning can be sustained.

 Dr Carole Pemberton, executive coach, author of Coaching to Solutions and Resilience and Visiting Professor, Ulster University Business School

-Eileen Arney is director of Master's programmes at The Open University Business School and previously led the development of its online MSc in HRM.
-She has held senior civil servant posts including assistant director of National Police Training and has designed and delivered leadership programmes for senior managers in the UK and overseas.
+Eileen Arney is Teaching Director of Masters Programmes at The Open University Business School, UK.
+She is a Chartered Fellow of CIPD, has taught on level 7 CIPD programmes and has trained and practised as an executive coach.
+She has held senior civil servant posts including Assistant Director of National Police Training and has designed and delivered leadership programmes for senior managers in the UK and overseas.

 You will need to sign up or login as a registered academic to request inspection copies.

 If you are logged in as an academic, then you either aren’t eligible for print inspection copies based on your location or this particular title is no longer available for inspection.

 If you need any further information please contact us.